wildaye/karamudie.co.uk/about/index.md

 <hr/>

-I am proud to be a member of the Royal Photographic Society, and to apply the National Geographic and Nature First principles to my outdoor and photography practice.
+I am proud to be a member of the Royal Photographic Society.
+I am committed to applying the National Geographic and Nature First principles to my outdoor and photography practice.

 <div align="center"><em>"Leave no trace"</em></div>